jacebenson/jace.pro/content/post/2019-09-06-mvrs-dependent-variables/index.md

 9. Change it's type to "lookup select box"
 10. Set it's table to `cmn_notif_device`
 11. Add a variable attribute of `ref_qual_elements=user`
-12. Add a reference qualifer of \
+12. Add a reference qualifier of \
     `javascript: 'user=' + current.variables.user`

 Now when I try this is just works.